frankframework/frank-manual/docs/source/deploying/configuringProperties.rst

    StageSpecifics_${otap.stage}_${application.server.type}${application.server.type.custom}.properties,
    Test.properties

 This chain of property files constitutes a hierarchy in which the most important property file determines the value.
 Seen this way the above list of property files should be read in reverse order, because the property file read last overwrites properties read in an earlier file.
-System pyou can give properties their value.roperties have the highest priority, because they are never changed when reading a property file.
+System properties have the highest priority, because they are never changed when reading a property file.

 Finally, a few properties can be changed at run time.
 An example is property "log.level".
 You can change this property in the Frank console.
 On the left hand menu, go to "Environment Variables":